Loading…

-TL;DR: Island 2 pirate camp full clears give 250–350 XP and reset every 24 in-game hours.
-Enemy kills give zero XP — loot everything, trigger Site Clear, teleport to the next camp with an FTP.
-Full loop takes 8–12 minutes per camp.
+TL;DR: Island 2 pirate camp full clears give 250-350 XP and reset on a real-time timer between sessions.
+Enemy kills give zero XP: loot everything, trigger Site Clear, teleport to the next camp with an FTP.
+Full loop takes 8-12 minutes per camp.
 Co-op role split (one holds aggro, others loot) cuts clear time by 40%.

 The XP system in Windrose works against new players who don't know its rules.
 Most games give XP for killing enemies.
 Windrose doesn't.
 Enemy kills grant nothing toward your next level.
 Every point of progression comes from two sources: